 The HSE has issued updated public health advice about what to do during the ongoing COVID-19 pandemic.
-Key actions like knowing the COVID-19 symptoms, keeping good hand hygiene, and social distancing will help us all weather this crisis and protect the most vulnerable in our communities and families.
+Key actions like knowing the COVID-19 symptoms, keeping good hand hygiene, and social distancing, as well as wearing face coverings in shops and public transport, will help us all weather this crisis and protect the most vulnerable in our communities and families.

 COVID-19 & The Rotunda